alice-i-cecile/bevy-website/content/foundation/bylaws/index.md

 2. Has read and understands the policy,
 3. Has agreed to comply with the policy, and
 4. Understands that Bevy Foundation is a charitable organization and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

+### 8.8 The Bevy Sponsorship Pledge

+Each director that receives money for their work on Bevy must sign and adhere to the Bevy Sponsorship Pledge.
+A copy is available on the Bevy website: <https://bevyengine.org/sponsorship-pledge>.

 ## Article 9.
 Amendments